Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{Requirements}

-XR and holographic telepresence technologies require a communication network that has near zero latency, fast processing of the information from sensors.
-6G, through its attributes like connection density, user-experienced data rate, scalability, mobility, reliability, traffic volume density, can play an efficient role in realizing the true benefits of XR \cite{strinati20216g,giordani2020toward,imoize20216g,piran2019learning}.
+XR and holographic telepresence technologies require a communication network that has near-zero latency, and fast processing of the information from sensors.
+6G, through its attributes like connection density, user-experienced data rate, scalability, mobility, reliability, and traffic volume density, can play an efficient role in realizing the true benefits of XR \cite{strinati20216g,giordani2020toward,imoize20216g,piran2019learning}.